m0ru/bak/04_solution.md

 .name
 ```

-As you can see, there is a considerable amount of boiler-plate required by Angular.
+As demonstrated above, there is a considerable amount of boiler-plate required by Angular.
 All that is required by (ng-)redux is the listener to the state set up
 by `connect2Redux`.

-There are a few details in the boiler-plate code I'd like to consider,
+There are a few specifics points in the boiler-plate code above,
 that make working with Angular 1.X a lot less painful.
 These are described in the following sub-sections.

 #### Service Dependencies {#sec:component-service-deps}